What’s Really Causing Your Pelvic Pain

 Culprit #1: It’s a gyno thing

 One major cause of pelvic pain is endometriosis, in which the tissue that lines the inside of your uterus, called your endometrium, grows outside the uterus.
 The pain can range from mild to excruciating; it’s often related to menstruation—it can start a few days before and continue through your period—but can occur at any time.
-Endo can also cause pain during sex and while having a bowel movement.
-It affects about 10 percent of all reproductive-age women, but it’s woefully underdiagnosed, says Mark Dassel, MD, director of the Center for Endometriosis at the Cleveland Clinic: It can take from 5 to 20 years to get the right diagnosis.
+Endo can also cause pain during sex and during a bowel movement.
+It affects about 10% of all reproductive-age women, but it’s woefully underdiagnosed, Mark Dassel, MD, director of the Center for Endometriosis at the Cleveland Clinic, tells Health.
+It can take from 5 to 20 years to get the right diagnosis.

 If your pelvic pain comes with superheavy periods and you find you are peeing frequently and/or often constipated, it may be something else entirely: fibroids, which are benign tumors in your uterus.
-They’re incredibly common—about 70 percent of white women and 80 percent of black women will get them by age 50, according to one study—but most of the time, they don’t trigger symptoms.
+They’re incredibly common—about 70% of white women and 80% of black women will get them by age 50, according to one study.
+Most of the time, they don’t trigger symptoms.

 What to do